MikroTik ISP Billing

 Small ISPs often run billing in one place and MikroTik access rules in another.
 That creates manual work: support checks payment status, finance confirms the balance, then someone logs into RouterOS to suspend, restore, or change speed.

-ISPAgents connects the billing workflow to MikroTik so paid, overdue, upgraded, or downgraded subscribers can be handled with clear approval and audit evidence.
+ISPAgents should connect the billing workflow to MikroTik through controlled operator rules so paid, overdue, upgraded, or downgraded subscribers can be handled with clear approval and audit evidence.

 MikroTik billing workflows